ionnoant/DS8008-final-project/ds8008_final_project_bert_model.md

     * **What BERT produced** - firefighters say popularity of 50 shades of grey has sparked a surge in people getting trapped in handcuffs. they are increasingly being called out to free people handcuffed to beds

-* **Article highlight** - Jokingly asked on-screen love interest Matt Damon whether he wanted 'the bottom or the top' of the Emmy
-* **Article highlight** - Thanked his estranged wife Catherine Zeta Jones 'for your support'
-    * **What BERT produced** - actor , 48 , played liberace in hbo 's behind the candelabra
+* **Article highlight** - Mount Tongariro takes scientists by surprise by suddenly erupting for the first time since 1897
+* **Article highlight** - People evacuated, roads closed and flights cancelled as thick ash spreads over several miles
+* **Article highlight** - Witnesses describe flashes and explosions followed by ash cloud reaching more than four miles high
+* **Article highlight** - Mountain lies in national park used as backdrop to Peter Jackson's The Lord of the Rings films
+    * **What BERT produced** - volcano suddenly erupted for the first time in more than a century. witness described flashes and followed explosions. volcano has covered parts of new zealand 's north island

 #### Group 1 sample news dataset